Blade7296/Testing/README.md

 # Learning how to use github

 Hello..
-This is my second repo
+This is my first repo

 ## Part 1
 creating README file